gkdada/gozt/README.md

 *  If a file/folder by that name already exists in destination-folder, they will not be deleted.
 You will have to do it manually if you want to free up that space.
 *  Try not to add too many lines to a single .ztexclude file since it has to be loaded into memory in its entirety for the duration of the processing of that folder (and its sub-folders).
 *  All shell wildcards are supported (?, *, [...] and [!...])

+### OS Specific excludes

+Each OS will have certain files that are machine specific and/or session specific and these should not be backed up or restored.

+There is an ex_list_linux.go which returns items like ".~lock.*" (which is a lock file created by libreoffice applications) and "lost+found".

+An ex_list_windows.go returns items like "hiberfil.sys", "pagefile.sys" and "$Recycle.Bin".